containernet/containernet.github.io/index.md

 # [](#overview)Overview

-Containernet is a fork of the famous [Mininet](http://mininet.org) network emulator and allows to use [Docker](https://www.docker.com) containers as hosts in the emulated network topologies.
+Containernet is a fork of the famous [Mininet](http://mininet.org) network emulator and allows to use [Docker](https://www.docker.com) containers as hosts in emulated network topologies.
 This enables interesting functionalities to build networking/cloud emulators and testbeds.
 One example for this is the [NFV multi-PoP infrastructure emulator](https://github.com/sonata-nfv/son-emu) created by the [SONATA](http://sonata-nfv.eu) project.

 ## Containernet in action